Bangaro/Bangaro/README.md

 ### I am a software developer passionate about coding and self-taught learning.
 Currently doing my major.
 I spend my free time playing music and learning how to build better software. ✨
-### I'm learning React right now, so it'll be on my skills list soon. :wink:

 ### Some technologies that I can work with are: